Sandman Slim (Richard Kadrey, 2009) – After eleven years in Hell, James Stark plans his return to Earth for revenge and absolution.

 Science fiction at its best, Pierce Brown has built a deeply immersive world of scale, spanning across the galaxy.
 Diversity is not just in the human race but in distinct aberrant beings, built to their varying upbringing.
 Even the planets are endowed with individuality.
 Each caste takes up their own slang, bound to slip into the daily vernacular of Howlers like us.

-Continue reading “Book Review: Red Rising Trilogy”
+Continue reading “Book Review: Red Rising Trilogy by Pierce Brown”

 Chaos Walking Trilogy (Patrick Ness, 2008 – 2010) – Where everyone’s thoughts can be heard, Prentisstown has a dark secret, from which Todd must escape.